 The authors are required to follow the following typing rules:

-The first page will contain: the title of the paper (it should not exceed more than 40 characters), the author’s name, his/her affiliation (institution), e-mail address for correspondence, a concise abstract (maximum 200 words) and keywords (maximum 6 words).
-The paper will include an introduction, conclusions and references at the end.
+The first page will contain: the title of the paper (it should not exceed 40 characters), the author’s name, his/her affiliation (institution), e-mail, telephone and postal address for correspondence, a concise abstract (maximum 200 words) and 6 keywords.

 In case articles are based on clinical materials, the author has to confirm that he/she has taken into consideration different methods of protecting patients’ confidentiality.

-The footnotes will be reduced to the minimum and they are not to be used as bibliographical references.
+The footnotes will be reduced to a minimum and they are not to be used as bibliographical references.

 The quotations are to be accurately checked, specifying the exact page.
 Any underlining using italics within a quotation should be indicated as such, mentioning in brackets after the quotation (“my underlining”).

-For quotations extracted from books the followings are to be mentioned, in this order: author – name and the initial of the forename; the year of the first edition written in brackets, which has to correspond to the text quotation; the title of the work written in italics, publishing house, place, year, volume.
+For quotations extracted from books the followings are to be mentioned, in this order: author – name and forename; the year of the first edition written in brackets, which has to correspond to the text quotation; the title of the work written in italics, publishing house, place, year, volume.

-If the reference contains a title in another language, apart from French/English, the translation of its title will be written in either French or English and will be included in square brackets.
+If the reference contains a title in another language, apart from English, the translation of its title will be written in the language in which the article will be published (printed and online) and it will be included in square brackets.